KevinDo-Tuan/KevinDo-Tuan/README.md

 I operate on two layers simultaneously.
 The execution layer is where I ship — real systems with real constraints.
 The infrastructure layer is where I think about how systems should be structured at scale, before anyone else needs to care about it.

-That being said, in my definitions, having agents to help doesn't mean you can rely on it.
-Human have the capabilities to think of the unknown, while for LLMs, it is constraint by previous data and weights.
-As a result, it is crucial and extremely needed to have human.
+That being said, having agents to help does not mean they can be relied on.
+Humans are capable of reasoning about the unknown, while LLMs are constrained by prior data and learned weights.
+That distinction matters, which is why human involvement remains essential.

 ---

 ## Work